lmarena/copilot-arena/FAQ.md

 You can also run the "Developer: Toggle Developer Tools" command to see debug logs.
 You should see logs like the following which indicate the completions are being generated.

+Also, if you've installed Copilot Arena before and are encountering any issues, please delete the ~/.copilot-arena folder to prevent any issues with new updates.

 **Q: What is the expected response time for a completion?**